dhonysilva/pulse/README.md

 - [Part 02](https://benreinhart.com/blog/openai-streaming-elixir-phoenix-part-2/)
 - [Part 03](https://benreinhart.com/blog/openai-streaming-elixir-phoenix-part-3/)

-In other to develop this project, you will need to create an OpenAI account and get your API key.
+In order to develop this project, you will need to create an OpenAI account and obtain your API key.

 I'm storing my API key in a `.env` file in the root of the project.
 You can create your own `.env` file and add the following content: